 No. Each of our tours has different meeting and end points.
 The end point will be in the same neighborhood, generally not too far of a walk (about 10 to 15 minutes) from where you began.
 The exception is the Merced Tour, which will require either taxi or subway transport back to main area of the Centro Histórico.
 (Seasoned travelers taking this tour may choose to walk.)
 For all of our tours, your guide will be happy to assist you in getting to your next destination once the tour is over.
 Just ask us if you have any questions or concerns!

 Our tours offer a look at what’s readily available on the streets.
-In Mexico City, this means different varieties of tacos, tlacoyos, quesadillas, tamales and freshly squeezed juices.
-Our tours do not offer dessert, simply because 99 percent of the stands don’t offer it.
+In Mexico City, this means different varieties of tacos, tlacoyos, quesadillas, tamales, and freshly squeezed juices.
+The vast majority of our tours do not offer dessert simply because 99 percent of the stands don’t offer it.

 Eat Mexico tour prices don’t include transportation.
-However, if you’d prefer us to pick you up before the tour commences, you can purchase this amenity through our online booking system.
-(Click on “Hotel Pick Up” just before you submit payment.)
-Otherwise, once you book a tour, you will receive a confirmation with our meeting point and you’re responsible for arriving to the prearranged meeting spot on your own.
+One of our tours (Narvarte and Night) offers private transportation services as an additional expense at checkout.
+On the remaining tours, you will receive a confirmation with our meeting point and you’re responsible for arriving to the prearranged meeting spot on your own.
 Most Mexico City hotels provide taxi services for guests and it’s generally easy and convenient to use them.
 Uber is another great option for transport in Mexico City.

 English is definitely spoken!
 Our guides are all Mexicans who speak fluent English.
 We will also happily do a tour in Spanish if you prefer.